 Soil: Adapts to most soil types but wants good drainage.
 Do not over water once it is established.
 It has a very long tap root, which makes it drought-tough (but also harder to move!).

-Flowers: Large scented flowers in early spring that attact all kinds of beneficial insects.
+Flowers: Large scented flowers in early spring that attract all kinds of beneficial insects.
 Many people describe the fragrance as grape Kool-Aid!

 Why not bloom: Maturity is one reason.
 The other: pruning off flower spikes, which form very quickly in spring, just after this year’s flowers.
 These knobby growths may look odd, but they represent next year’s flowers.
 Mountain laurels should only be pruned at trunk branches to shape (if necessary).